immutables/highlands/README.md

 _Highlands_ is a set of scripts used to manage Facebook Buck project workspace in a certain manner.

-* Generates library definition from Maven Central artifacts and maintaining supplementary lock file.
+* Generates library definition from Maven Central artifacts and maintains supplementary lock file.
 The generated lock file (JSON) and library definitions (comprised of `BUCK` files with `prebuilt_jar` and `remote_file` rules) then stored in Git, so that reliable and reproducible builds are possible.
 Such libraries are defined using simple DSL-ish calls in "up" file and can easily be updated and regenerated.

 * Generates decent Java projects and modules for Intellij IDEA and Eclipse IDEs.
 Annotation processing is supported by linking generated source folders.